These are some of the most common questions people ask!

 How do I start to grow my own tea?

 The easiest way is to start with Tsubaki Tea Plants!
-We produce exceptional quality tea plants that will give you a great start to growing your own tea.
+We produce exceptional quality tea plants that will give you a great start to grow your own tea.

-Can I use potting soil to grow my camellias in containers?
+Can I use regular potting soil to grow my camellias in containers?

 Where can I get a container mix?

 We would suggest starting with your local nursery that may grow their own shrubs.
 They usually have a soil that works well or Azaleas or Camellias.
 You can also try Miracle Grow Garden Soil for Shrubs and Trees.
 This contains a lot of “forest” components, ground up matter such as sticks, twigs, and compost.
-The larger pieces in this mix allows for water to flow around the roots and not muck it up.
+The larger pieces allow for water to flow around the roots providing more oxygen.